cedardevs/onestop/docs/developer/local-dev-environment.md

 http://localhost/registry       # psi-registry
 ```

-From there you can do things like upload some metadata to test the system.
-Please refer to the [quickstart](quickstart) guide.
+From there you can do things like [upload test metadata](additional-developer-info#Upload Test Metadata) to test the system.
+Please refer to the [quickstart](quickstart) guide too.

 ## Persistent Storage